Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Plant evolution & pollinator game.md

 **Multicellular organisms** – again, may need to skip, otherwise discuss how bacteria have just one cell and that is the whole organism, whereas we have many cells, as do plants (13, anabaena) - this allows us to have specialised cells.

 **Primitive land plants** – Explain that previously all organisms were in the water.
-Scientists think that the colonisation of land occurred only once, and that all land plants evolved from the Stoneworts (4, Charophyceae)
+Scientists think that the colonisation of land occurred only once, and that all land plants evolved from a Stonewort-like common ancestor (4, Charophyceae)

-**Liverworts** – the first plants, still needed a lot of moisture, and live clinging to rocks in damp environments such as near waterfalls.
+**Liverworts** – the first plants looked like liverworts, still needed a lot of moisture, and live clinging to rocks in damp environments such as near waterfalls.
 Can be seen in Scotland still today (one is sketched on the timeline) (6)

 **Mosses** – mosses have the first identifiable transport systems for water – xylem vessels.
 Can also explain the haploid/diploid thing here using standard wall moss – the green carpet part is the haploid and is the main part of the life cycle, the diploid emerges to spread spores and are on little stalks.
-(7)
+All plants have an 'alteration of generations' life cycle, living some of their lives as haploid and some as diploid, moss is a good example of a plant that has haploid-stage-dominance (7).
+In lineages following the bryophytes, plants have diploid/sporophyte dominance.

 **Hornworts** – developed the cuticle (which helps to reduce water loss) and stomata so are more independent of water than liverworts.
 All land plants except liverworts have these two features (9)
 _Next a true vascular system evolved_ that was capable of not only transporting water but also supporting the plant structurally, all other plants on land are ‘vascular’ (they have veins like us).